rajarathnarmc/SouthernCrossPublicAPI/README.md

 SouthernCrossPublicAPI final code push
 This project was generated with [ASP.NET Core Web API] version .NET Core 3.1

-# SchsTestApp

-This project was generated with [ASP.NET Core Web API] version .NET Core 3.1

 ## Development server

 Application is runing debug mode in dev environment and url is `http://localhost:21743/`. if you change any resources or code then you need to rebuild again.

 ## Running unit tests

-XUnit Test project can be run Visual Studio => Test menu => Run All Test
+XUnit Test project can be run Visual Studio => Test menu => Run all test

 ## Considerations & Decisions